 Apple has introduced a long-awaited feature for the Photos app called iCloud Shared Photo Library.
-This new photo library will act as a separate location to store family photos, memories, and videos.
+This new photo library acts as a separate location to store photos, memories, and videos.

 Every person in the shared library has equal permissions for adding, editing, and deleting photos.
 Favorites, captions, and keywords sync too, so everyone benefits even if there's only one person organizing and editing the library.